 - What are their weaknesses?

-- Will you provide superior dispensary products?
+- Will you provide a superior product line?

 - Will you make it easier or faster for customers to acquire your products?